ministryofjustice/modernisation-platform-terraform-s3-bucket/README.md

 ## Usage

-This module inherits the default provider, though you'll need to pass through your replication region.
-For example, to create the original bucket in eu-west-2, and to replicate it in eu-west-1:

 ```
-provider "aws" {
-  region = "eu-west-2"
-}

-provider "aws" {
-  alias  = "bucket-replication"
-  region = "eu-west-1"
-}

 module "s3-bucket" {
-  source = "github.com/ministryofjustice/modernisation-platform-terraform-s3-bucket?ref=v5.0.0"
+  source = "github.com/ministryofjustice/modernisation-platform-terraform-s3-bucket?ref=v5.0.1"

-  providers = {
-    aws.bucket-replication = aws.bucket-replication
-  }
   bucket_prefix                            = "s3-bucket"
   versioning_enabled                       = false

+  # Refer to the below section "Replication" before enabling replication
   replication_enabled                      = false
-  # -- Below three variables are only relevant if 'replication_enabled' is set to true
+  # Below three variables and providers configuration are only relevant if 'replication_enabled' is set to true
-  replication_region                       = "eu-west-1"
+  replication_region                       = "eu-west-2"
   versioning_enabled_on_replication_bucket = false
   replication_role_arn                     = module.s3-bucket-replication-role.role.arn
+  providers = {
+    # Here we use the default provider Region for replication.
+Destination buckets can be within the same Region as the
+    # source bucket.
+On the other hand, if you need to enable cross-region replication, please contact the Modernisation
+    # Platform team to add a new provider for the additional Region.
+    aws.bucket-replication = aws
+  }

   lifecycle_rule = [
     {
       id      = "main"